Don't catch Covid for Christmas

-Qualifying note: This page includes some research to-date on humidity's impact on COVID-19 contagion.
-However, discoveries are ongoing and will reinforce some early assumptions, and offer correction for others.
+Note: This page includes some research we have found on humidity's impact on COVID-19 contagion.

 During the COVID-19 pandemic, it is not possible to be entirely safe from contagion when multiple people gather.

-However, there are some low-effort ways you can make the environment significantly safer, whether at a family gathering or group event, or in a workplace or shared household.
+However, there are some low-effort ways you can make the environment significantly safer, whether at a family gathering or group event, or in a shared household or workplace.

 We must combat SARS-CoV-2 particles

 We are learning that the coronavirus is spread through not only droplets (such as from coughs), but also through aerosols -- fine mists of normal breathing.

 "Aerosol transmission can occur in specific settings, particularly in indoor, crowded and inadequately ventilated spaces, where infected person(s) spend long periods of time with others..."

 Organizations such as the Center for Disease Control and World Health Organization have given various helpful recommendations that help reduce the spread of the coronavirus.

 Increase air flow and ventilation rates, but do not point fans directly from one person toward another